 NV5 provided claim support services to Chubb Environmental Risk associated with a ~ 30,000-gallon jet fuel release at an Air Force Base.
-A Caterpillar 345 excavator bucket had struck an unmarked jet fuel fiberglass pipeline at approximately 2 to 3 feet below ground surface during the construction of a new tanker truck refueling fillstands and pumphouse/control room building.
+A Caterpillar 345 excavator bucket had struck an unmarked jet fuel fiberglass pipeline at approximately 2 to 3 feet below ground surface during the building of a new tanker truck refueling fillstands and pumphouse/control room building.

 NV5 provided technical and regulatory oversight to ensure that the contractor and consultant performed work that was reasonable and necessary to achieve closure with the state’s Department of Environment, Air Force Civil Engineer Center (AFCEC), and United States Army Corps of Engineers (USACOE).
 NV5 reviewed and provided oversight for 27 soil borings (angled and vertical), 107 soil samples, work plans, and health and safety plans (HASPs).